-7th Battalion Royal Dublin Fusiliers
+7th Battalion, Royal Dublin Fusiliers

-Charles, Edith, and their 3 children came to live in North House on the Croft, Sudbury, which is now a dentist’s surgery.
+Charles, Edith, and their three children came to live in North House on the Croft, Sudbury, which is now a dentist’s surgery.
 Charles served in the Boer War.
 In civilian life he was involved in Suffolk’s politics.
 He drafted the rules governing the Suffolk division of Conservative Associations and was its first secretary.
-He was the political agent for Sir Cuthbert Quilter, Sudbury’s M.P.
-Charles was also a founder and the first captain of Newton Green Golf Club in 1907.
+He was also the political agent for Sir Cuthbert Quilter, Sudbury’s M.P.
+Charles was a founder and the first captain of Newton Green Golf Club in 1907.

-On the 2nd September 1914 an article appeared in the Suffolk and Essex Free Press, ‘Major and Hon.
+On the 2 September 1914 an article appeared in the Suffolk and Essex Free Press, ‘Major and Hon.
 Lt.
-Colonel C. H. Tippet, of the Croft, late 4th Battalion Royal Dublin Fusiliers, who offered his services at the disposal of the War Office immediately on the outbreak of war, has been posted to the 7th (Service) Battalion, Royal Dublin Fusiliers and ordered to join his regiment’.
+Colonel C. H. Tippet, of the Croft, late 4th Battalion, Royal Dublin Fusiliers, who offered his services at the disposal of the War Office immediately on the outbreak of war, has been posted to the 7th (Service) Battalion, Royal Dublin Fusiliers and ordered to join his regiment’.

 Back to Roll of Honour